 Bulma put one foot in front of the other, making her way down the main hall, glancing at her radar discreetly and trying to stay out of the way of the bustling servants.
 The Royal Wing was just past the double doors that loomed a few hundred feet in front of her, and her radar was telling her that ki's lined the hallway beyond.
 Royal Guards.
 She gulped.

 He wanted her to just...walk through the enormous, busy palace like she did it every day!
-And sashay down the hall like, like some...some lady of the night?
+And sashay down the hall like, like someone's dessert?
 Her heart was thumping inside her chest, her mouth was dry, her hands were clammy.
 Had he informed the guards?
 Would they kill her on the spot?
-Damnet, she had had enough of this feeling for one day!
+Damnet, she had had enough of this feeling for a lifetime!

 The day had been impossibly long and draining; she was tired and hungry.
 She just wanted this over with so she could go home and help Gohan with his homework, indulging in her few, simple pleasures, before falling asleep.

-The crowd began to clear the last dozen feet.
-Worrying her lip, she approached the guards at the door, who stood rigidly against the wall staring at her.
+The crowd began to clear.
+Worrying her lip, she approached the guards at the door, who stood rigidly against the wall, staring at her.

 "State your business."